n8sOrganization/Convert_K8s_Cluster_External_etcd/README.md

 kubectl get po -A
 ```

+Alternativley, you could place a non-terminsating load blancer in front of the etcd nodes and supply just the LB listening address.
+This simplifies config changes related to the etcd cluster.

-I've found that there is a brief period where controller-manager and kube-vip restart, it might take a few cycles before the api-server is accessible again.
+_Note: I've found that there is a brief period where controller-manager and kube-vip restart, it might take a few cycles before the api-server is accessible again._

 ## Remove stacked nodes